 For Duricy, the automobile is the ultimate artifact.
 His histories included the historical context of automobiles, which allows cars to tell the stories of their times as well as the stories about the cars themselves.
 This approach has made Duricy unusual among contemporary automotive writers.

 Duricy’s work most often appears in Collectible Automobile magazine.
 Readers can search the Collectible Automobile index and order back issues containing Duricy’s articles.
-The silliness of Duricy’s Motor Memes, however, can be found only here.
+The intelligent silliness of Duricy’s Motor Memes, however, can be found only here.